wombleton/gitlaw-nz/acts/W/Wildlife Act 1953.md

     *   (b) must take into account all other relevant factors.

-    Section 67H: inserted, on 15 October 2000, by [section 6][235] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).
+    Section 67H: inserted, on 15 October 2000, by [section 6][246] of the Wildlife (Penalties and Related Matters) Amendment Act 2000 (2000 No 43).

+##### 67I Penalties for offences committed for commercial gain or reward

+*   (1) If a person is convicted of an offence against this Act and, on sentencing for that offence, the court is satisfied beyond reasonable doubt that the offence was committed for the purpose of commercial gain or reward (whether or not any gain or reward is realised), the person is liable instead of any penalty otherwise prescribed to,---

+    *   (a) in the case of an individual, imprisonment for a term not exceeding 5 years or a fine not exceeding $300,000, or both:

+    *   (b) in the case of a body corporate, a fine not exceeding $300,000\.

+    (2) Subsection (1) overrides every other provision of this Act to the contrary.

+    Section 67I: inserted, on 25 October 2013, by [section 33][254] of the Conservation (Natural Heritage Protection) Act 2013 (2013 No 89).

 ##### 68 Conduct of proceedings and recovery of fines